Holographic dissipation prefers the Landau over the Keldysh form: supplemental material

 We evolve $\phi$ and $\mathbf{A}$ by Eq.(\ref{dphi}) and Eq.(\ref{eqeom}) but solve $A_t$ by the constraint equation with an extra boundary condition $\partial_z A_t|_{z=0}=-\rho$, where $\rho$ corresponds to the boundary particle number density.
 The dynamics of $\rho$ is controlled by the current conservation law, which is simply Eq.(\ref{eqAt}) evaluated at the boundary.
 Thus by implementing the current conservation during our evolution, Eq.(\ref{eqAt}) is guaranteed to hold automatically elsewhere in the whole bulk.
 Different from ours, the authors in \cite{Ewerz2020} take $A_t|_{z=z_h}=0$ as the extra boundary condition and simply disregard Eq.(\ref{eqAt}).
 In order to compare our numerical simulation with that in \cite{Ewerz2020}, we prepare the initial data by essentially the same strategy albeit maybe a little bit rough.
 Namely, the initial $\phi$ is constructed by multiplying the static and homogeneous background $\phi(z)$ with a vortex dipole profile in the \textbf{x} plane.
 In addition, the initial value for $\textbf{A}$ is set to zero.
 As a result, the initial $A_t$ with $A_t|_{z=z_h}=0$ and $A_t|_{z=0}=\tilde{\mu}$ can be obtained by solving the constraint equation followed by the initial $\rho$ extracted through $\rho=-\partial_z A_t|_{z=0}$.

-We demonstrate the numerical results for the vortex dipole motion by our scheme (\textbf{S1}) and theirs (\textbf{S2}) with the exactly same initial data in Fig.\ref{fig2}.
+We like to demonstrate the numerical results for the vortex dipole motion by our scheme (\textbf{S1}) and (\textbf{S2}) devised in \cite{Ewerz2020} with the exactly same initial data in Fig.\ref{fig2}.
 As one can see from (a), the relative distance $D$ of the vortex dipole starts to exhibit different behaviors at the vortex dipole annihilation stage such that it takes relatively more time for their vortex dipole to annihilate than ours.
 Thus in comparison with ours, their scheme produces a kind of repulsive force in addition to the familiar Magnus force between the vortex dipole when closed to each other.
 Moreover, as illustrated in (b), it is from the very beginning that the center position $R$ of their vortex dipole moves forward in a totally different pace from ours.
 As a result, the trajectory for their vortex dipole is quite distinct from ours, which is displayed in (c).

+The viability of the evolution schemes can be examined by checking the degree of violation of Eq.(\ref{eqAt}) and its convergence during the evolution.
+As such, we define the error function by